 5 Signs You’re Suffering from Fear of Missing Out (FOMO)

-In an age where there’s always something going on, FOMO, or fear of missing out, is extremely prevalent.
+In an age where there’s always something going on, fear of missing out, (FOMO) is extremely prevalent.
 We all see the pictures and videos our friend’s post when they’re out having a great time.
 We get event invites and see promotions for the next big exciting thing.
 Do you ever feel the need to go to everything and partake in every single opportunity?
 Does it pain you to contemplate skipping a night out?
 If you see those symptoms, FOMO might be disrupting your life, and you’ll need to get yourself back on track.

 1. You’re Missing Important Deadlines